ManonR11/manonreau.github.io/research_projects.md

 ### Applications
 {: style="text-align: justify"}
 The NR-DBIND can be used as a reliable source of data for researchers from different fields trying to understand and modulate NRs functions.
 The NR-DBIND datasets are notably suited for in silico studies using structure- and ligand-based methods.

-Among our multiple projects, we are exploring the impact of structure choice in the performance of docking tools on datasets fully composed of true positive and true negative ligands.
+Among our multiple projects, we are exploring the impact of structure choice in the performance of docking tools applied on datasets fully composed of true positive and true negative ligands.
-Ongoing

 # Theranalpha Project (Theranostic TNFa inhibitors)
 {: style="text-align: justify"}